coder/docs/about.md

   ![Onboarding](assets/onboard.png)

-- **Workspace consistency**: Every component of your workspaces are predefined and preapproved, reducing configuration drift caused by variations in development workspaces.
+- **Workspace consistency**: Every component of your workspaces is predefined and preapproved, reducing configuration drift caused by variations in development workspaces.
 The images used to create workspaces can also be source-controlled the way that your code is.

 - **Performant workspaces**: Coder empowers you to use servers over local hardware to perform resource-intensive development operations.
-Developers are, therefore, not limited to the compute power of the device on which they're working or the slow network uploads of large files.
+Developers are, therefore, not limited to the computing power of the device on which they're working or the slow network uploads of large files.
 All processes are performed on the cluster, with only the commands sent over the network.